Customers

 Setting Customer Defaults

-EBMS gives the manager the tools to set customer setting defaults so that important standard settings are consistently set for each new account.
-Configuring accounting defaults in the Advanced tab, setting terms, standard messages, and other important configurations can save the manager a lot of time and make data entry consistent.
+EBMS gives a manager the tools to set customer defaults so that important standard settings are consistently set for each new account.
+Configuring accounting defaults, setting financial terms, standard messages, and other important configurations can save managers time and make data entry consistent.

 It is wise to set customer category defaults before entering new customers.
-If you are not familiar with editing defaults, review Changing Defaults, Filtering Down Data and Globally Editing Data for more details on these important default settings.
+If you are not familiar with editing defaults, review Edit Defaults, Filter Down Data, and Globally Change Data for more details on these important default settings.
 To continue, perform the following steps:

-1. Go to Sales > Options > Customer Folders tab.
+1. Go to Sales > Options > Customer Categories tab.

-2. Click on the root folder named Customer and then click on the Edit Defaults button.
+2. Click on the root folder named Customers and then click on the Edit Defaults button.
 The following window will appear:

-The Customer window appears very similar to the customer entry window but is used only to enter default values.
-Any data you enter into any of the entry fields will default the next time you enter a new customer in the main customer entry window.
+The Customer category window looks very similar to a customer account window, but this page is only used to enter default values.
+Any data entered into these entry fields on this page will be defaults the next time you enter a new customer in the main customer entry window.
 For example, if you set the Country field to "USA," you will not need to enter the country when entering a new customer.
+Only use this page to enter information that will apply to the majority of your customers, because it will be a global change for all new customer accounts.

 General Tab